spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

 Cloud service provider relevance: <font color="#FC01CC">EKS</font> and <font color="#FC01CC">AKS</font>

-This topic shows you how to view your (actual) right-sizing savings for workloads.
+This topic shows you how to view your (actual) right-sizing savings from applying recommendations to your workloads.

-Before you begin, see [Ocean EKS Cluster Automatic Right-Sizing](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-tab) for a full description of this Ocean feature.
+Before you begin, see [Ocean Cluster Automatic Right-Sizing](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-tab) for a full description of this Ocean feature.

 To view your right-sizing savings: